acaprojects/edge-ts/README.md

 ### Binding Targets

 Bindings can be created to precompiled libraries (*.dll's) or source to compiled at runtime by edge.
-Regardless of compile time, the targetted method must be of type `Func<object,Task<object>>`.
+Regardless of compile time, the targetted method must be of type `Func<object, Task<object>>`.

 #### Source

-Simple C# source to be compiled at runtime can be writen inline as a string:
+C# source can be writen inline (as a string) as lamda expressions:

 ```typescript
 const test = async<string, string>(`